harshabc4/ArchitecturalHistorian/README.md

 ## How It's Made:
 This website features an appropriate blend of personality with proffessional achievements.
-The goal is to impress prospective employers and also showcase their ability for current projects they are a part of.
+The goal is to impress prospective employers and also showcase their ability for current projects they are a part of or being considered for.

 **Tech used:**
     <img src="https://img.shields.io/static/v1?label=|&message=HTML5&color=23555f&style=plastic&logo=html5"/>